 Dolphins playing in the rivers are an iconic and much loved sight but the mammals’ habitat and community could be at risk.
 The Swan River dolphin community is small, dependent on a handful of females and living in an urban environment which places a lot of stress on the mammals.
 Pressures from loss of habitat, increased river usage by boats and other motorised vessels, climate change, entanglement, boat strikes and noise all impact the community.

-The Department of Parks and Wildlife continues to urge the Perth public to look after the Riverpark to minimise stress on the dolphins.
+Parks and Wildlife continues to urge the Perth public to look after the Riverpark to minimise stress on the dolphins.
 The public can play an essential role in monitoring this iconic species.
 Becoming a member of the Dolphin Watch program is a way the community can get directly involved in looking after these beautiful mammals.